jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 .. warning::

-   THIS IS A DRAFT.
+   This manual has been updated for Attachments 3.1 for Joomla 2.5.11+ but has not been tested for correctness.

+   This version includes updates for some API changes in the attachments plugin framework.
+The manual is specific to Attachments version 3.1 or later (which should be released by the end of May; contact the author for a pre-release version).

-   This manual has been updated for Attachments 3x for Joomla 2.5x but has not been tested for correctness.
-If you follow this manual and have any difficulties creating an attachments plugin, please email your corrections, additions, or suggestions to the the author (see the email addressat the end of this document).
+   If you follow this manual and have difficulties creating an attachments plugin, or have any suggestions for improving this manual, please email your corrections, additions, or suggestions to the the author (see the email address at the end of this document).

    2013-05-19

 .. contents:: Contents
    :depth: 2